 Reservoir storage has historically risen to between 150,000 and nearly 190,000 acre-feet (af) during the winter and spring months of years during which rainfall was substantially higher than average, with storage commonly below 50,000 af during most other years.
-As can be seen on Figure 2.2-1a, reservoir storage has repeatedly dropped to essentially zero during periods of below-average rainfall, including those associated with drought conditions in 1976-77, 1987-90, and 2012-16.
+As can be seen on Figure 2.2-1a, reservoir storage has repeatedly dropped to essentially zero during periods of below-average rainfall, including those associated with drought conditions in 1976-77, 1987-90, and 2012-16 and 2018.
 In fact, reservoir storage has been essentially zero during most the overall drier climatic period that began in 2002.

 Briefly during this drier climatic period, such as in both 2005 and 2006 when rainfall was above average, about 50,000 af of storage were accrued, all of which was released for downstream groundwater recharge.
 In late 2010 into early 2011, again in response to above-average rainfall, storage accrued by April 2011 to almost 93,000 af (and the stage to 615 feet MSL) with releases commencing in February 2011 and continuing through March 2012.
 From then until 2017, only minor amounts of water were conserved that subsequently evaporated and/or were lost to seepage such that no releases were possible.
-Importantly, with above-average rainfall commencing in January 2017, reservoir storage and stage increased to 74,800 af and 608 feet MSL, respectively, by early May.
+Importantly, with above-average rainfall occurring in early 2017, reservoir storage and stage increased to 74,800 af and 608 feet MSL, respectively, by early May 2017.
+By April 2018, all water in storage was depleted and stage declined to the minimum.